NiczSpeed/Hotel_ML_APIGateway_Service/README.md

 - ✅ JWT token authentication
 - ✅ Error handling
 - ✅ Save deprecated tokens to the database (a deprecated token is when a user logs out)
+- ✅ AES Encryption for Stored and Brokered Data

 ---